18cm How Many Inches

 The metric system, also known as the International System of Units (SI), is a decimal system based on powers of 10.
 This makes conversions within the system incredibly straightforward.
 The fundamental units are the meter (m) for length, the kilogram (kg) for mass, and the liter (l) for volume.
 Prefixes like kilo (1000), centi (1/100), and milli (1/1000) are used to denote multiples and submultiples of these base units.

 The imperial system, predominantly used in the United States, is a more complex system with less consistent relationships between units.
-It utilizes inches, feet, yards, and miles for length, pounds for weight, and gallons for liquid volume.
+So it utilizes inches, feet, yards, and miles for length, pounds for weight, and gallons for liquid volume.
 The lack of a consistent decimal base makes conversions within the imperial system, and especially between imperial and metric systems, more challenging.

 Converting 18cm to Inches: The Calculation